 - ‘Blended, Multi-level Learning for Gifted and 2e Children‘.

-And I have a book with GHF Press on gifted and twice exceptional myths due out in late 2017!
+And I have a book with GHF Press on Gifted Myths due out in

 The Origins of Yellow Readis

 If you were wondering, the name Yellow Readis has its origins in two stories.